Answering Immigrant Students’ Questions: Resources for Schools

 Colorful question marks

-Educators, students, and families may have questions following the 2024 election.
+Within schools serving immigrant communities, educators, students, and families may have many questions.
 This will likely be a time of uncertainty for many immigrant families.
 While it is impossible to predict what will happen in the future, here are some steps that schools can take to support students' well-being and foster partnerships with families.

 Note: All K-12 students have a right to attend public school, regardless of their immigration status or that of their family members.